 Easy, homemade hot honey is infused with red chiles for a deliciously sweet and spicy condiment.
 Great on chicken wings, salmon, or even in cocktails!

-The first time I saw hot honey was out to eat at a wood-grilled pizza restaurant.
+The first time I saw hot honey was when I was out to eat at a wood-grilled pizza restaurant.

-They had the bottles of “Mike’s hot honey” you could purchase lined up all along the counter and I immediately thought “What a GENIUS idea”.
+They had the bottles of hot honey you could lined up all along the counter for purchase and I immediately thought “what a GENIUS idea”.

 …Move over Sriracha there’s a new hottie in town ;).

-This Mike’s hot honey copycat recipe is super easy to make!
+This Mike's hot honey copycat recipe is super easy to make and is good on just about anything, sweet or savory!

 - Add honey and chopped dried chiles to saucepan.
 Heat over medium-low heat to a bare simmer.
 Don’t boil!

-- Just as the mixture starts to simmer, turn down to low, cover and cook 30 minutes to let the chiles infuse.
-Taste test the honey and add more chiles if necessary
+- Just as the mixture starts to simmer, turn down to low and cook 5 minutes to let the chiles infuse.
+Taste test the honey and add more chiles if necessary.

 - Remove from heat and stir in the apple cider vinegar.